swissquote/crafty/docs/05_Packages/05_crafty-preset-babel/JavaScript_Features.md

 - Linting with ESLint
 - Resolve dependencies and create one bundle
 - Compile the code using Babel
-- Minify all files with UglifyJS
+- Minify all files with Terser

 After this, we get a bundle named `app.min.js` in `dist/js`.